Flashfyre/Spectrite/README.md

 A tipped arrow that carries a Spectrite Resistance effect.

 There are 3 variants: Spectrite Resistance I (0:22), Spectrite Resistance I (1:00), Spectrite Resistance II (0:11)

+### Arrow of Spectrite Resistance
+A tipped arrow that carries a Spectrite Power effect.

+There are 3 variants: Spectrite Power I (0:22), Spectrite Power I (1:00), Spectrite Power II (0:11)

 ### Arrow of Spectrite Damage
 A tipped arrow that carries a Spectrite Damage effect.
 It has the same variants as the potions.